-Oxfordshire Mind’s educational programme of Wellbeing and Coping Skills courses have something for everyone.
+Oxfordshire Mind’s educational programme of Wellbeing and Coping Skills courses and workshops have something for everyone.

 Whether you want to pick up a skill, or develop an interest you already have, learning something new can really help to improve your mental wellbeing.

 From April to July we will be running a number of courses including our Practical Ways to Wellbeing course that introduces positive, practical strategies for improving wellbeing and several Coping Skills courses that aim to provide you with the skills you need to deal with difficult situations (Assertiveness; Managing Stress; Managing Strong Emotions; Self Esteem).
 We are also excited to be able to offer several shorter day-long workshop sessions on subjects including Assertiveness and Communication Skills, Managing Stress, and Practical Ways to Wellbeing.

 All our courses are open to anyone over the age of 16, are free of charge and run in the daytime, at evenings and weekends.
 We have courses planned for Abingdon, Banbury, Oxford and Witney.

 Please note that it is essential to be able to attend the first session of our courses.
 The first session is an initial opportunity for you to learn more about the course and to make sure that the course is right for you at this point in time.
 If you are unable to attend the initial session we will advise you to book to attend the course at another time.